 - Philip (1741) married Margaret Lewn, "a boatman who transported stones"

-- Edward (1743) married Dorothy Fargher, a tailor, lived in Lonan
+- Edward (1743) married Dorothy Fargher, a wheelwright, lived in Lonan8

 - Margaret (1746) married John Crow

 - William (1749) married Jane Taggart

 - John (1753) died soon after birth

 - Mary (1754) married John Cottier

 - Ann (1758) did not marry

-Again, a mystery Thomas Mylrea made an appearance, this time in the 1773 will of Thomas, the weaver and husband of Margaret Cowin, when a son named Thomas was mentioned.
-He had no record of baptism with parents Thomas Mylrea and Margaret Cowin although his mention first in a series of legatees is a sure sign that he was the oldest of Thomas's children.
+However, when Thomas snr died, his will mentioned a son, named Thomas.
+This child had no record of baptism with parents Thomas Mylrea and Margaret Cowin although his mention first in a series of legatees is a sure sign that he was the oldest of Thomas's children.